Knowledge Architecture

 Scan Layer — Key Points

-• • Generators stay consistent because MoM constrains their outputs.
+• • Generators stay consistent because they inherit the same underlying logic.

 How